flyteorg/flyte/rfc/README.md

 ## When you need to follow this process
 [When you need to follow this process]: #when-you-need-to-follow-this-process

-Extensive changes that would benefit from an RFC will depend on the organization, community norms and expectations, and where the changes will be implemented.
-Such changes can be :
+Significant changes to the system or changes to the user experience would require an RFC.
+Examples of changes can be:

-  - Semantics or syntax changes, other than bugfixes (e.g. introducing a new flytekit language feature)
+  - Semantics or syntax changes, other than bugfixes (e.g. introducing a new Flytekit language feature)
   - Core-Language updates (e.g. FlyteIdl changes that introuce new wire-format)
   - Documentation restructuring
   - Service-2-Service changes (e.g. new gRPC APIs)